Alliance to Cure's Summer Research Program

 Summer Research Program Description

-The Alliance to Cure Cavernous Malformation Summer Research Program is designed for Morehouse School of Medicine students who have completed their first year and have an interest in neurology research.
+The Alliance to Cure Cavernous Malformation Summer Research Program is designed for Morehouse School of Medicine students who have completed their first year and have an interest in neurology or neurosurgery research.
 Students may join a research project underway at a CCM Clinical Center, Center of Excellence or a major research lab where research is already supported by ACCM.

 Our Goal